 But what’s the difference between the three charges?
 Are they misdemeanors or felonies?
 What happens if it’s not your first offense?
-Keep reading — this article examines the three categories of DUI in Arizona.
+Keep reading — this article examines the differences between each type of DUI in Arizona.

 This charge is a misdemeanor in Arizona.
 You could be charged with a DUI in Arizona if:

 - Your blood alcohol content (BAC) is .08% or more

 - If you’re a commercial driver, and your BAC at .04%

 - If you’re under 21 with any alcohol in your system

 If it’s your second offense, the penalties will be steeper, but it is still a misdemeanor.
 See our post, “7 Things You Need to Do After Getting a DUI in Arizona” to learn more about the penalties for a first and second offense.

 This charge is also a misdemeanor in Arizona.